What Is Buffalo Leather?

 Buffalo leather fibres are much thicker singular fibres, yet it’s still a strong and stable material.

-Most buffalo leather hides are sold as aniline leather, so therefore are much more susceptible to staining, colour fading and dirt getting into the much bigger hair pores than traditional aniline leather or bovine leather.
+Most buffalo hides are sold as aniline leather, so therefore are much more susceptible to staining, colour fading and dirt getting into the much bigger hair pores than traditional aniline leather or bovine leather.

-Buffalo leather over time fades and colour can be lost if the proper care isn’t taken to maintain the colour.
+This type of leather over time fades and colour can be lost if the proper care isn’t taken to maintain the colour.

-Cleaning Buffalo leather isn’t like cleaning pigmented leather, it requires a natural leather cleaner called an Aniline Leather Cleaner.
+Cleaning Buffalo hide isn’t like cleaning pigmented leather, it requires a natural leather cleaner called an Aniline Leather Cleaner.
 Cleaning must be done from each panel seam to seam to avoid staining marks appearing.

 Protection for buffalo leather is essential, ensure this is protected on a regular basis to prolong its life and preserve the colour.